nflverse/nflseedR/README.md

 ## Adding In Your Own Data

 This is all well and good, you might be thinking, but your model works off of other data not in the simulator!
-How can that work.
+How can that work?
 This is where we utilize R's ability to have generic arguments.

 The `...` at the end of the function definition means that the function can be